 Once you’ve finished checking out this area, continue back along the rocks and beach until you get back to the bush path.
 Walking up into the bush, you’ll see clear signs that you’re entering the Jibbon Track.
 The Aboriginal campsite has many sculptures and there’s plenty of information about the area.
 Keep following the track further into the bushland.

 You’ll come across an intersection with a hand written sign indicating that if you continue north you will enter a nudist beach.
 This may be appealing if you’re so inclined… enjoy!
 Otherwise, continue east onto a set of steps up to a platform.
 This is positioned over the stone engravings of various animals such as stingray, orca & kangaroo.
 The kids thought this was cool, so take some time to appreciate this epic slice of history.

-You can, then head back to the beach along the path, which takes you in a circular loop.
+You can then head back to the beach along the path, which takes you in a circular loop.
 In the early morning this beach is virtually unpopulated and secluded.
 It isn’t until about midday that it becomes quite busy.
-So if you get in early, take the opportunity for some aerial photography, capturing some expansive coastal & bush shots, some 120 metres above land.
+So if you get in early, take the opportunity for some aerial photography, capturing some expansive coastal & bush shots, some 120m above land.
 If you have a drone, I highly recommend this.
 Kick back, enjoy a swim, then head back along the beach.
 A small adventure, with something for everyone.

 - Food and water

 From Sydney travelling south along the Princes Highway, turn left at Loftus into Farnell Avenue, where you will see a sign ‘Royal National Park’.
 Follow Farnell Avenue to Audrey weir, which then becomes Sir Bertram Stevens Drive.
 Continue to the Bundeena turnoff, following the signage, turning right after the shops and onto Loftus street.
 The path is on the intersection of Neil and Loftus streets, with plenty of roadside parking.